Shlimmst/LiteMapChooser/README.md

 * This fork has some minor fixes to be more compatible with the latest versions of CSSharp
 * This fork contains a fix for the error 'CSSharp: Native XXXXX was invoked on a non-main thread'

+If there are any problems, make an issue.
+Since this is not my main focus I will try to get back to them.

 # Installation
 1. Install [CounterStrike Sharp](https://github.com/roflmuffin/CounterStrikeSharp) and [Metamod:Source](https://www.sourcemm.net/downloads.php/?branch=master)